Discrimination, Harassment & Retaliation

 You may file a formal complaint to:

-- Dr. Seval Yildirim, Associate Provost for Faculty Affairs and Development
+Dr. Kevin Grisham, Associate Provost (Interim) for Faculty Affairs and Development